 In 1994 the bluegrass landscape changed when Tim pieced together his current band Blue Highway.
 It's hard to believe that 20 years has flown by that quickly, but the easy style and writing abilities of that band make those twenty years a wonderful ride.

 It's no secret that today's “what is and what isn't bluegrass” argument is at a pinnacle.
-I can safely say that Blue Highway's product is beyond reproach in these Image635513894095575526ongoing debates.
+I can safely say that Blue Highway's product is beyond reproach in these ongoing debates.
 True to form, staying within the unwritten guidelines of bluegrass for the enlightened listener.
 Blue Highway continues to produce top quality bluegrass music year after year as songwriters and performers.
 Their fan base now reaches worldwide.
 Thanks in no small part to the efforts and talents of Tim Stafford.

 Tim's description of each of the fourteen cuts and how they where chosen for this project is heartfelt.
 Perhaps this album is giving us a peek of what really rattles around inside the mind of a man who eats, sleeps and breathes bluegrass music.
 The evidence will show that Tim took occasion to clean out, or at least tidy up, the contents of his song writing drawer.